-Happy New Year!
-You’ve gifted, re-gifted and overindulged your way through a great season - what now?
-The holidays might have left you with a shrinking bank account and an expanding waistline, but not to worry.
-Just a few little changes here and there to your daily grind could have a huge impact on your overall health and well-being.
-We’ve rounded up a few of the best budget friendly New Year’s resolutions that could give you peace of mind for a happier, healthier new you!
+The holidays may have left you with a shrinking bank account and an expanding waistline, but don't fret.
+Just a few little changes to your daily grind could have a huge impact on your overall health and well-being.
+Here are five of the best budget-friendly New Year’s resolutions that could give you peace of mind for a happier, healthier new you!

 Go on a Sugar Strike

 Too much refined white sugar can a have a negative effect on your health because it contains a lot of calories with no essential nutrients.
 Consuming too much of the sweet stuff can lead to a myriad of issues including diabetes, heart disease, liver problems and premature aging.

 Even if you are mindful of keeping obvious culprits like ice cream and candy at bay, be wary of foods that may seem healthy.
 Flavored yogurt for instance, can pack as much as four extra teaspoons of sugar for each serving.
 Twenty-five grams, or about six teaspoons, is the recommended daily amount, so eating just one cup for breakfast could easily catapult you over the limit for the day.
 Try mixing plain or Greek low-fat yogurt with a teaspoon of honey and fruit for a satisfying, protein-packed alternative.

 A widely-publicized recent study has linked processed and red meats such as bacon, sausages, hot dogs, veal and beef to increased risk of certain types of cancer and heart disease.
 This doesn’t mean you have to entirely give up that heavenly bacon at your weekly brunch, but do try to limit the amount of red or processed meat you eat at every meal.